seanbaxter/DirectXShaderCompiler/lib/Target/README.txt

 //===---------------------------------------------------------------------===//

-We should use DSE + llvm.lifetime.end to delete dead vtable pointer updates.
+We should use DSE + llvm37.lifetime.end to delete dead vtable pointer updates.
 See GCC PR34949

 Another interesting case is that something related could be used for variables